Foundation Protocol: A Coordination Layer for Agentic Society

 Article Content

 From source RSS / original summaryarXiv:2605.
 23218v1 Announce Type: new Abstract: Autonomous agents are moving from tools into a layer of social infrastructure: they browse, purchase, deploy software, manage systems, and increasingly interact with one another.
 As these systems scale, the bottleneck shifts away from raw model capability toward coordination.
-Agents need to form reliable relationships, organize multi-agent work, exchange value, support an AI economy, and stay safe and accountable under real-world oversight.
+Agents need to form reliable relationships, organize work, exchange value, support an AI economy, and stay safe and accountable under real-world oversight.

 This paper introduces the Foundation Protocol (FP), a graph-first coordination layer for an emerging human-AI society.
 FP unifies heterogeneous entities, including agents, tools, resources, humans, institutions, and organizations, and supports native multi-party organization and event-based collaboration.
 It also provides economic primitives for metering, receipts, and settlement, and treats policy, provenance, and audit as first-class concerns.